willholsten/sf-confectionery/README.md

-# sf_confectionery
+# S&F Confectionery
-S&amp;F Confectionery | Importers &amp; Distributors of Mint Confectionery

-This is the hosted version of the first website I have created.

-I will aim to add to it as I keep learning new skills.
+This is a website for the subsidiary of Spencer & Fleetwood to showcase their mint range to retailers.